icomse/icomse.github.io/content/news/Advanced Sampling 2023.md

 ---
 date: 2022-30-09
-title: "Advanced Sampling for Molecular Dynamics Workshop will be held online"
+title: "The Winter 2023 Workshop on Advanced Sampling for Molecular Dynamics will be held online"
 link: [Workshop information](workshops/)
 ---